DEVELOPERS

 • /api/verify returns the canonical record and proof.

-• proof.messageString is the exact signed payload.
+• proof.messageString is the exact canonical signed public payload.

 • proof.signature is the cryptographic signature.